-The patient will receive oral and written information about the trial.
-Given a positive interest for participation in the trial, the patient will be offered time to consider participation prior to signing the informed consent.
-After signing, registration of in- and exclusion criteria in the DBCG database will be done, the randomization is performed, blood samples are taken, and STUDY MEDICATION provided to the patient along with practical information regarding RedCap access.
+Trial eligibility will be discussed at the multidisciplinary board conference and/or at clinical conferences at the Departments of Oncology.
+Patients eligible for the trial are offered inclusion into the study at the Departments of Oncology prior to (neo)adjuvant treatment or at the latest prior to start the taxane-based regimen for the early entry start.
+Patients enrolled according to the late entry start, can be enrolled accordingly at the earliest following completion of chemotherapy and at the latest within three years of initiation of the endocrine treatment.
+During this visit the patient will receive oral and written information about the trial.
+Given a positive interest for participation in the trial, the patient will be offered time to consider participation prior to signing the informed consent, and following registration of in- and exclusion criteria in the DBCG database, the randomization is performed, blood samples are taken, and STUDY MEDICATION provided to the patient along with practical information regarding RedCap access.